mlswg/mls-protocol/draft-ietf-mls-protocol.md

 simply copy all fields except the `leaf_secret` from its GroupState object.

-[[ OPEN ISSUE: The Welcome message needs to be sent encrypted for the new member.
-This should be done using the public key in the UserInitKey, either with HPKE or X3DH. ]]

 [[ OPEN ISSUE: The Welcome message needs to be synchronized in the same way as the Add.
 That is, the Welcome should be sent only if the Add succeeds, and is not in conflict with another, simultaneous